giannisvtls/Bridge-and-Torch/README.md

 # Bridge-and-Torch

+Java project for the Artificial Intelligence course at AUEB.

 <h2>Bridge and Torch Game Description</h2>

 The bridge and torch problem is a logic puzzle that deals with N people, a bridge and a torch.
 It is in the category of river crossing puzzles, where a family must move across a river, with some constraints.